A person uses special equipment to access a website

 Accessibility Practices

-All City staff working on websites and web applications contribute to making these resources accessible.
-We regularly educate staff and invest in digital accessibility training to keep our staff up to date with accessibility best practices.
+All City staff working on websites, apps, and other digital communication channels contribute to making these resources accessible.
+The Digital Engagement team regularly educates staff and invests in digital accessibility training to keep our content editors up to date with accessibility best practices.

-View the Accessibility section of the City of Seattle Digital Style Guide.
+View the Accessibility section of the City of Seattle Digital Style Guide for detailed guidance for our staff and vendors.

 Design